Perfectionism as a Mask for Not Feeling Good Enough

 3. Time and Energy:

 Perfectionism feeds procrastination and burnout.
 When the pressure to do things perfectly becomes overwhelming, we often delay or freeze.
-Or we push so hard we end up depleted.
+Or we push so hard that we end up depleted.

 4. Joy: